 Unlike the rest of the Andean root and tuber crops, yacon does not have any particularly serious challenges to cultivation in North America.
 This makes goals for crop development less obvious.
 It is reasonably tolerant to heat and drought.
 It has high yield.
 It is resistant to common sunflower family diseases.
 Nevertheless, there is always room for improvement.

-Improved frost resistance would increase yield in areas with a short growing season, as would earlier tuber formation.
+Improved frost resistance would increase yield in areas with a short growing season, as would earlier storage root formation.
 Shorter, bushier varieties are more resistant to wind, while tall varieties tend to lodge.
 Greater variety in skin and flesh color is appealing at market.
 Earlier flowering and improved seed set would facilitate further breeding.
-Greater fructose content could reduce or eliminate the post-harvest storage period that is required to sweeten the tubers.
+Greater fructose content could reduce or eliminate the post-harvest storage period that is required to sweeten the roots.

-The tubers of many varieties split in wet soil, so breeding varieties that resist splitting would be a worthy goal.
-Shorter, rounder storage tubers would be less likely to crack during harvest.
+The storage roots of many varieties split in wet soil, so breeding varieties that resist splitting would be a worthy goal.
+Shorter, rounder storage roots would be less likely to crack during harvest.
 Improving both traits would reduce spoiling during storage.